radioactive/radioactive/README.md

 * Bacon.js, Rx.js and similar FRP libraries
- * Radioactive focuses on *Native* integration with Javascript
+ * Radioactive takes a different approach and focuses on *Native* integration with Javascript.
+You don't have all the bells and whistles that event-oriented FRP libraries provide, but you have all of Javascript!
- * Radioactive interoperates with RxJs ( see [radioactive.rx](https://github.com/radioactive/radioactive/wiki/radioactive.rx) )
+ * Radioactive tightly integrates with RxJs so you can get the best of both worlds ( see [radioactive.rx](https://github.com/radioactive/radioactive/wiki/radioactive.rx) )
 * UI Frameworks like Angular.js, Knockout, etc
- *  Radioactive is not a UI framework
+ *  Radioactive is not a UI prescriptive UI framework.
+It is a fundamental low level pattern.
+Think of it as jQuery for reactive data
- *  TODO: more on this
+ *  UI Frameworks could take advantage of Radioactive as a basis of their UI templating ( aka data binding ) mechanism

 # Community